fallen-icarus/cardano-swaps/GettingStarted.md

 ---
 ## Add to swap position
 New positions can always be added to swap addresses.
-Just output the desired utxo to the swap address and make sure to include the desired price inline datum.
+Just output the desired utxo to the swap address and make sure to include the desired inline datum.
 There is a template bash script for this, too.

 ---
 ## Delegate the swap address